 The C5 X feels a bit Volkswageny in terms of quality too.
 It easily has the most tactile and well-screwed-together interior of any Citroen on sale.
 The dashboard has a lovely mixture of squidgy plastics, stitched leather (the stitches are in the shape of Citroen's double-chevron badge) and wood trim giving a pleasingly quality feel.
 There's also a new version of Citroen's infotainment system which is both easier to use and looks better than before.

 The only sticking point could be down to yet more boring figures.
 The 12% benefit-in-kind rate for company car drivers will seem fantastic to anyone coming out of a diesel, and is competitive for this size of car.
-You'll also be paying less because the list price is lower than most rivals.
-But alternatives such as the Toyota RAV4 PHEV or a host of smaller hatchbacks will slash the bill still further.
+But alternatives such as the Toyota RAV4 PHEV or a host of smaller hatchbacks will slash the bill still further as they have longer electric ranges and lower emissions.
 If you are happy to pay that extra to have the brilliantly different and practical C5 X, you can be comfortable with your decision.